Close up of a typewriter typing the words "Something worth reading" for a blog that explains how to create a content brief

 Gaining your audience’s trust is one thing, but keeping them engaged is another.

-These small yet crucial details help maintain accessibility and improve the visual experience for your audience.
+These small yet crucial details help maintain accessibility and improve the visual experience for your ideal fan.

 HubSpot SEO expert, Jamal, explains image alt text and how it can help drive traffic to your website.